Take the Next Step

 Foreign language proficiency is the ability to understand, speak, read, and write in a foreign language, understand and appreciate cultures of the communities in which the language is spoken, and function in culturally appropriate ways in a foreign language.

-If you have any questions or concerns about your placement, please call or drop by the Department of Modern Languages and speak to the Administrative Support Coordinator.
+If you have any questions or concerns about your placement, please email the School of Social Sciences and International Studies.

 Test Information